shdwmtr/steambrew/docs/ui/developers/plugins/python/steam-path.md

 # steam_path()
 Retrieves the current Steam path.
-This path is garunteed to be the location where Steam is installed.
+This path is guaranteed to be the location where Steam is installed.

 - type `method`
 - returns `str`